cmharrison-astro/si_citationAnalysis/README.md

-# si_citationAnalysis
+# Sonic Intangibles Citation Analysis Project

-Sonic Intangibles Citation Analysis Project
+## Data

 There are two notebooks: